jankovicmmarko18/OSMNX_Extractor/README.md

 # OSMNX_Extractor
- This code is used to download the data from OSM server (OVERPASS) based on the user input.
+ This python code is used to download the data from OSM server (OVERPASS) based on the user input.
  To use this script you need to have installed:
 -osmnx
 -json